New SCB boss - Adventures with Johan Lundskog

 The big world of ice hockey.
 Or do you know the Toronto Rattlers Tour Team? aDr DrWhich Bradford Rattlers?
 Bim NSJohan Lundskog ended his football career as a defender at the age of 22 the last one He started as a coach a year later.

 Little world of ice hockey.
 Because the new SCB coach already had Swiss buddies at both places.
 And not just any.
 Patrick Bloch of Davos, CEO of Swiss ice hockey and a former NFL quarterback, was a member of a college team in 2004/05 who primarily played away games against other college teams – the itinerant team.
-Kloten goalkeeper Dominic Neveller took up Lundskog’s experience at Bradford after eight years as head coach in the GMHL Junior League in Ontario.
+Kloten goalkeeper Dominique Neville experienced Lundskog’s experience at Bradford after eight years as head coach in the GMHL Junior League in Ontario.

 Patrick Bloch: Lundskog over and over again